Press-fit plumbing

 In plain English

 Press-fit creates a factory-quality joint on site using controlled pressure instead of heat.
-It’s clean, fast, and reduces risk when working in tight or sensitive areas.
+It's cleaner, faster, and reduces risk — particularly when working near finished surfaces or in tight spaces.

 Press-fit creates a factory-quality joint on site using controlled pressure instead of heat.
-It’s clean, fast, and reduces risk when working in tight or sensitive areas.
+It's cleaner, faster, and reduces risk — particularly when working near finished surfaces or in tight spaces.

 When is press-fit a good choice?